josephdwyer/cue/README.md

         "public_path":"/path/to/web/root/",
         "editor":"vim",
         "scm":"git",
-        "type":"django",
-        "tasks": {                               <-- required
-            "workon": [":update",":open"]        <-- required
+        "type":"django"
     }

-    }
+You could define a workon task which updates the project, and opens the editor.
 Then when you use ```cue workon my-project``` from anywhere in the system it goes to the root of the project, updates from your scm, and opens your editor based on your settings.

 Then to further demonstrate the polymorphic nature of the tool, you could then run ```cue start``` and that would use the start command relevant to your defined type in the project settings.